buddhaman/tim_engine/readme.txt

 - Particle system.
 Add particles when attaching/removing limbs.

 TODO:
-- Requires refactoring entire editor.
-Lots of work.
+ - Make devlog of progress so far and short roadmap.

 LATER: